 Each year an average 3000 participants take up the challenge, supported by 1200 volunteers and cheered on by 30,000 spectators.
 The GRAND RAID is one of the four prestigious MTB Alpine Cup events which offer participants the chance to test themselves on some of the most challenging and beautiful alpine trails in France, Italy and Switzerland.

 This year’s event will be held on Friday 23rd and Saturday 24th August 2019.
-On the Friday the riders register in the Plaza de la Planta in Sion, and the racing bibs are distributed.
-There is a party atmosphere with exhibitors, food stalls and music throughout the day.
+On the Friday the riders register in the Plaza de la Planta in Sion, there is a party atmosphere with exhibitors, food stalls and music throughout the day.
 In the 15 days leading up to the event affiliated bike outlets across Switzerland, France, Germany and Belgium perform a mandatory bike check for the riders.
-For those who have not been able to do so there is an opportunity for last-minute bike checks by qualified mechanics.

 The event traditionally starts with the Raidy Net+, a race in which children aged 4-15 years can tear around the medieval streets of Sion, the capital of Valais and Switzerland’s oldest town.

 The three main events take place on the Saturday.
 The GRAND RAID is the largest, a 125km slog from Verbier in the West to Grimentz in the East and covering 5,025 metres of altitude.
-The race has 4 starting points depending on one’s ability and confidence.
+The race has 4 starting points depending the rider’s ability and confidence.

 The hardcore racers start in Verbier at 06h30 and head up and over the Croix de Coeur to La Tzoumaz, enjoying magnificent views of dawn over the mountains.